Cash flow management is essential to a small business's survival. Here's how to improve your cash flow management.

 Factors that can lead to cash flow problems

 Cash flow issues are not reserved for seasonal or niche businesses.
 Even a business with the most "in" product or service can run into cash flow problems.

-"Cash flow problems can be caused by a fundamental issues, like not having enough customers or clients, not charging enough for your services, or simply having too many expenses," Flynn said.
+"Cash flow problems can be caused by fundamental issues, like not having enough customers or clients, not charging enough for your services, or simply having too many expenses," Flynn said.

 But those aren't the only things that can result in cash flow issues.
-Flynn added that they can also be the result of more nuanced or unexpected factors – "for example, a client who is chronically late in paying invoices, an unexpected tax bill or changes in minimum wage."
+Flynn added that they can also be the result of more nuanced or unexpected factors – "for example, a client who is chronically late in paying invoices, an unexpected tax bill or changes in the minimum wage."

 Many of these problems present themselves in seasonal businesses, Terschluse added, because they tend to bring in most of their revenue during the summer or holiday season.
 But the leading cause of cash flow problems is low profits, losses, overspending and excessive customer credit.